President's Office

 Biography

-Dr. Heinrich has been a valued member of Elgin Community College (ECC) since 2007.
-She began her career as Associate Dean of Adult Education, advancing to Dean and then Vice President of Teaching, Learning, and Student Development in 2025, overseeing ECC’s academic and student services divisions.
+Dr. Heinrich has served at Elgin Community College (ECC) in a variety of leadership roles over the past 18 years.
+She joined the college in 2007 as Associate Dean of Adult Education, later advancing to Dean and then to Vice President of Teaching, Learning, and Student Development, where she oversaw ECC’s academic and student services divisions.
+In July 2024, she was appointed Interim President, and in January 2025, she became ECC’s ninth president.

 Experience

-Before joining ECC, Dr. Heinrich spent five years as Associate Director for Adult Education and Family Literacy with the Illinois Community College Board.
-She has also worked as a Community Literacy Grant Monitor for the Secretary of State’s Literacy Office and as an independent consultant specializing in Adult Education and Fundraising for Chicagoland-based community organizations.
-Additionally, Dr. Heinrich served as Director of Programs at Literacy Chicago and Adult Literacy Tutoring Coordinator for the Albany Park Community Center.
-She began her career as a high school English teacher within the Chicago Public School system and has taught English as a Second Language to adult learners at various community organizations.
+Before joining ECC, Dr. Heinrich built a strong foundation in education and literacy through a variety of leadership and teaching roles.
+She served five years as Associate Director for Adult Education and Family Literacy with the Illinois Community College Board.
+She previously worked as a Community Literacy Grant Monitor for the Illinois Secretary of State’s Literacy Office.
+Her career also includes roles as Director of Programs at Literacy Chicago, Adult Literacy Tutoring Coordinator at the Albany Park Community Center, and an independent consultant specializing in adult education and fundraising for community organizations across Chicagoland.
+Dr. Heinrich began her career as a high school English teacher in the Chicago Public Schools and has also taught English as a Second Language to adult learners in multiple community settings.

 Educational Background and Certifications